 What information would be valuable to sales reps when they are speaking to a lead for the first time?
 What information gathered during that discovery call could be helpful later in the process?
-These are the questions that you and your head of sales should think through, and build a list of fields to track.
+These are the questions that you and your head of sales should think through as you build a list of fields to track.

 Let’s consider a quick example: suppose you sell education software into three verticals: K-12, Community College and Four Year Universities.
-In this example, you’d want to create a field “Education Type” with three drop down options that are each of the verticals describe above.
+In this example, you’d create a field “Education Type” with three drop down options that are each of the verticals listed above.

 Ability to identify trends and “ideal customers”

 Following the education example, suppose that after 2 months of selling, you find that the majority of deals you are closing are in the K-12 vertical.
-By tracking that field, you can access this type of insight effortlessly and in real-time.
-This insight can help you cater your marketing collateral and event strategy towards the highest impact selling areas.
+By tracking that field, you can access this information effortlessly and in real-time.
+This helps you cater your marketing collateral and event strategy appropriately.

 Flexibility as you grow and change

-As you grow, your sales process will evolve, you will add new products and you will want to track different types of data.
-Following the same example, perhaps you also expand to create software for use in home school environments.
-You’ll want to make sure that the fields you create don’t make it difficult to record data for that vertical as well, even though it may have different parameters from the other three.
+As you grow, your sales process will evolve, you will add new products and want to track different types of data.
+Perhaps you also expand to create software for use in home school environments.
+You’ll want to make sure that the fields you create don’t make it difficult to record data for that vertical which may have different parameters from the other three.
 You can do that by ensuring that your fields are based around drop-down values, and not free text entry.
-This is also important because standardized dropdown values enable far more robust reporting and reduce human data entry error.
+This is also important because standardized drop-down values enable far more robust reporting and reduce human data entry error.

 3. Configure integrations

-Your CRM will likely integrate with multiple internal tools, particularly your marketing automation system.
+Your CRM will need to integrate with multiple internal tools, particularly your marketing automation system.
 Your vendor has likely already built this integration for you, so typically you just need to do a bit of configuration between the two systems.
 A few things to note:

 Consider a CRM and marketing automation system all-in-one